Cubs vs. Padres: Betting Trends, Records ATS, Home/Road Splits

 Cubs vs. Padres: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Xander Bogaerts and the San Diego Padres will take the field at PETCO Park against the Chicago Cubs and Nico Hoerner on Friday.
+Xander Bogaerts and the San Diego Padres will play Nico Hoerner and the Chicago Cubs on Saturday at PETCO Park, at 10:10 PM ET.

-Bookmakers list the Padres as -175 favorites on the moneyline, while giving the underdog Cubs +145 moneyline odds.
-The over/under for the matchup has been set at 8.5 runs.
+The Padres are favored in this one, at -175, while the underdog Cubs have +145 odds to win.
+The over/under for the contest has been set at 8 runs.

 Rep your team with officially licensed Cubs gear!
 Head to Fanatics to find jerseys, shirts, and much more.